 If videos taking forever to buffer when you watch them on Kodi, there are two main root causes that you should investigate first.
 The biggest reason for video loading problems is Kodi’s default cache settings.
 If you optimize your cache settings and you’re still having issues, then Internet Service Provider (ISP) throttling may be to blame.

 Recently, the FCC fined T-Mobile for illegally throttling customers that stream videos.
-Expert believe that smaller ISPs could also be targeting video streamers and slowing down their connections.
+Experts believe that smaller ISPs could also be targeting video streamers and slowing down their connections.

 Want to learn how to stop Kodi buffering problems?
-If so, read on to discover the two best ways for improving video performance on Kodi.
+If so, read on to discover the two best ways for improving video performance on Kodi and fixing Kodi issues that cause buffering.

 - 1 Fix #1: Adjust your cache settings and clear your temp files